A-KGeorge/real-time-market-fraud-detector/README.md

 - Single ECS task processes entire batch
 - Enables multi-point feature engineering with technical indicators
 - Groups data by symbol for time-series analysis

+> **⚠️ SQS FIFO Batching Limitation**: AWS SQS FIFO queues have limited batching capabilities.
+Messages are only batched if they arrive within milliseconds of each other.
+With our 2-second ingestion intervals, Lambda typically receives 1 message per invocation, not true batches.
+However, the system uses enhanced single-point feature engineering in "batch mode" to provide superior fraud detection compared to basic single-point processing.

 **Feature Engineering:**